 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-During the virtual consultation, Columbia Borough reported that there has not been an increase in needs, but rather a continuation of high-level services.
-Borough discussed the need for funding to support programs and housing services.
-The communication and relationship with the county and organization are positive and they value the continued help given.
-They expressed the urgent need to address homelessness in the county, education programs on affordable housing for the public and requested more job opportunities and education to help with the situation.
-26 Agency/Group/Organization Lancaster Lebanon Habitat for Humanity Agency/Group/Organization Type Housing Regional organization What section of the Plan was addressed by Consultation?
+Areas identified for increased coordination were engagement and educational opportunities which allow for a discussion of work and needs of small business owners and entrepreneurs in the county.
+The County has funded micro-enterprise technical assistance, but a majority of CDBG funding was allocated by the City of Lancaster.
+24 Agency/Group/Organization COMMUNITY BASICS, INC. Agency/Group/Organization Type Housing Regional organization What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Meeting was held in person with the executive director.
-Current challenges for the organization are the price of real estate, inflation and increase in construction costs.
-The cost of acquiring sites to build or reconstruct have increased significantly over past few years thereby limiting resources to create affordable housing for homeownership.
-There is more need for development subsidy, zoning flexibility, educating homebuyers and government advocacy.
-27 Agency/Group/Organization East Lampeter Township Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
+Pending 25 Agency/Group/Organization Columbia Borough Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 Housing Need Assessment Market Analysis Anti-poverty Strategy